cjus/node-neo4j-presentation/presentation/readme.md

 ## Next steps

-* If you enjoyed this article say thanks by staring the github repo. https://github.com/cjus/node-neo4j-presentation
+* If you enjoyed this article say thanks by staring the GitHub repo. https://github.com/cjus/node-neo4j-presentation
 * Visit the Neo4j website: https://neo4j.com and download their free book: https://neo4j.com/graph-databases-book
 * Enroll in a free online training course: https://neo4j.com/graphacademy/online-training/introduction-graph-databases
 * Explore the TrumpWorld graph via the [Docker container](https://github.com/neo4j-contrib/trumpworld-graph) or online on the [Neo4j Sandbox](https://neo4jsandbox.com/)

 ### Books

-There a lots of books on Graphs and Graph Databases.
+There are many books on Graphs and Graph Databases.
 Here are the ones I've read.

 * Graph Databases by Ian Robison, Jim Webber & Emil Eifrem
 * Learning Neo4j by Rik Bruggen